gardens of the future

 gardens of the future is a series born from the tension between devastation and transformation. these sculpted paintings are crafted entirely from neighborhood trash and other second hand materials. they serve as a chilling consumerist culture “what if?” in this apocalyptic future, the pollinators vanish, the soil turns to dust, but these forever blossoms remain. at a distance, quite vibrant and whimsical. up close, a confession.

-these works are a mirror. they ask us to look at the forever-waste in our hands and truly see it.
+we are currently witnessing mass extinction fueled by our own convenience. these works are a mirror. they ask us to look at the garbage of our time and dream something different.

 interested in commissioning or collaborating? please be in touch via my contact form :)